dd86k/0xdd/README.md

 Inspired by nano, 0xdd is a straightforward, simple, interactive, hexadecimal file viewer for Windows.

-0xdd is still a work in progress, so only a lot of functions are still in the works.

 Written in C# 6.0 for .NET 4.5 with Visual Studio 2015.

 Compatible with Mono, and probably compatible with Xamarin Studio and MonoDevelop as well.

 I do not guarantee Mono compability.

 The Wiki is available [here](https://github.com/guitarxhero/0xDD/wiki).
-For now, it's restricted to collaborators.

 # Requirements

 - .NET 4.5 (Windows) or Mono (OS X and GNU/Linux).
-- ISO/ANSI Screen size, which is 80x24, with a Command Prompt or Terminal.
-- A working computer.

 # FAQ
 ___Nothing here yet!___